 Self-esteem starts in early childhood.
 A child receives both positive and negative messages from others around him depending on how well they fit into society.

-Because children with Attention-Defecit / Hyperactivity Disorder can be perceived as different, they often receive negative messages.
+Because children with Attention-Deficit / Hyperactivity Disorder can be perceived as different, they often receive negative messages.
 These messages from adults and peers often evolve into the negative self-talk we read about in many self-help books today.
 Once this all too common downward spiral begins, ADHD kids often feel they can’t do anything right.

 Children with ADHD experience higher levels of stress in the school environment than most children.
 They often need hands-on interactive learning, are talkative and social, and need to move around to learn best.
 The school environment is not particularly conducive to this style of learning.
 Many of the messages they receive at school can also hinder high self-esteem.

 Tools for Encouraging Your ADHD Child